Client Cache

 flag in client.ncconf.
 If the flag is set to false

-, cache operations will fail if the client cache is down.
+, cache operations will fail if the Client Cache is down.

 Synchronizing Data With Cluster Cache

-The cluster cache keeps track of each
+The cluster cache keeps a track of each

 CacheItem

-that a client cache holds and monitors the changes made to the data.When data is updated/removed from the cluster cache, the cluster cache records these changes.
+that a Client Cache holds and monitors the changes made to the data.When data is updated/removed from the cluster cache, the cluster cache records these changes.

-A dedicated background worker thread inspects the data changes every second and determines which client caches should be notified of the changes.
-It sends a notification to the affected client caches that data has been changed.
+A dedicated background worker thread inspects the data changes every second and determines which Client Caches should be notified of the changes.
+It sends a notification to the affected Client Caches that data has been changed.

-Another dedicated background worker thread running in the client cache is responsible for synchronizing data changes with the cluster cache upon receiving the data change notification.
+Another dedicated background worker thread running in the Client Cache is responsible for synchronizing data changes with the cluster cache upon receiving the data change notification.
 As soon it receives the notification, it requests the cluster cache and asks for data updates.
-We call this synchronization mechanism Client cache polling.
+We call this synchronization mechanism Client Cache polling.

 Synchronization Modes

-Along with the background data synchronization mechanism, the client cache supports the following two synchronization modes.
+Along with the background data synchronization mechanism, the Client Cache supports the following two synchronization modes.

 Optimistic Synchronization

-This is the default synchronization mode of the client cache.
-When an application fetches data from the client cache and the client cache holds that data, data is simply returned to the application.
+This is the default synchronization mode of the Client Cache.
+When an application fetches data from the Client Cache and the Client Cache holds that data, data is simply returned to the application.
 Synchronization is performed in the background, as explained above.

-Pessimistic Synchronization
+Pessimistic Synchronization [Deprecated]

 .